burger

 sign

-19. Check and complete the missing information by scrolling down with the elevator if necessary.
+19. Check and complete the missing information by scrolling down if necessary.

 20. Click on Outgoing Mail: